fetchrobotics/docs/source/computer.rst

 ::

-    > sudo apt-get update
+    > sudo apt update
-    > sudo apt-get install chrony
+    > sudo apt install chrony

 .. _upstart_services:

 Upstart Services
 ----------------

-Fetch and Freight use upstart to start and manage various services on the robot.
+Fetch and Freight use systemd to start and manage various services on the robot.
-The following upstart services start when the robot is booted:
+The following systemd services (aka 'units') start when the robot is booted:

 =========== ===========================================
 Name        Description
 =========== ===========================================
 roscore     starts a roscore
-robot       starts robot drivers, requires roscore sixad       driver for robot joystick over bluetooth soundplay   starts the sound_play node for audio in ROS
+robot       starts robot drivers, requires roscore ps3joy      driver for PS3 robot joystick over bluetooth ps4joy      driver for PS4 robot joystick over bluetooth
 =========== ===========================================

-Upstart service can be restart with the `service` command.
+Services can be restart with the ``service`` command.
 For instance, to restart the robot drivers:

 ::